 He went over the fence like a toddler attempting a somersault; graceless comedy.

 “I’ll hurt tonight,” he said aloud, then scolded himself as the zombies attacked the fence with added vigor.
 Whatever, a bird’s fart will have them off in another direction soon enough.
-He stifled laughter–it was glorious to be alive.
+He stifled laughter–it was good to be alive.

 He’d never had such a close encounter with the dead.
 He’s seen them up close, walked roads with them in sight, but never had one grab or almost bite him.